audiopixel/pixelmixer/README.md

-PixelMixer by AudioPixel is a graphics engine optimized for performance that is able to generate, blend, and map OpenGL pixel shaders in 3D space.
+PixelMixer by AudioPixel is a visual engine optimized for performance that is able to generate, blend, and map OpenGL pixel shaders in 3D space.

 Runs in the browser using WebGL and Three.js, and is easy to add to any web application.
 The generated shaders can also be run in any OpenGL ES 2.0 environment (C / Java / IPhone / Android etc).